Macworld/iWorld: History

 The first Macworld Expo occurred in 1985 in San Francisco.
 The conference itself was created by Peggy Kilburn, who helped to increase the size and profit of the event during her tenure (1985–1999).
 Among the speakers recruited by Kilburn were David Pogue, Steve Case, Bob LeVitus, as well as representatives from BMUG, LaserBoard, and other major user groups.

-Participation by Apple was usually the central event of a Macworld Expo, and from 1997 through 2008, the show was known for its keynote presentations (sometimes called "Stevenotes") delivered by Apple CEO Steve Jobs.
+Participation by Apple was usually the central event of a Macworld Expo, and from 1997 through 2008, the show was known for its keynote presentations (sometimes called "Stevenotes") delivered by CEO Steve Jobs.

 The San Francisco event has always been held at the Moscone Center.
 The Expo was also held in Brooks Hall near the San Francisco Civic Center from 1985 until 1993, when the expansion of Moscone Center allowed the show to be consolidated in one location.

 Until 2005, the U.S. shows were held semiannually, with a January show in San Francisco and an additional summer show held in the Eastern US.
-The later event was held initially in Boston at the Bayside Expo & Executive Conference Center, later expanding with a dual presence at the World Trade Center Boston.
-From 1998 to 2003 it took place in New York City's Jacob K. Javits Convention Center.
+The later event was held initially in Boston at the Bayside Expo Center, later expanding with a dual presence at the World Trade Center Boston.
+From 1998 to 2003 it took place in New York City's Javits Center.
 The 2004 and 2005 summer shows, retitled Macworld Conference & Expo took place in Boston, although without Apple's participation.
 Other companies followed Apple's lead, canceling or reducing the size of their own exhibits, which resulted in reduced attendance compared with previous Macworld conferences.
 On 16 September 2005, IDG announced that no further summertime shows would be held in NYC or in Boston.

 The show has also taken place in other cities: